sprakash57/your-posts/README.md

 ## Description

 This app is fetching all posts and employees data from `https://jsonplaceholder.typicode.com/` and rendering them on UI.
+Please note that current location (geocode) under Employee details will only work if you have valid API key and is should present in `.env` file as `REACT_APP_LOC_API`.